 While Bicknell and her boyfriend eventually split, her relationship with poker only grew stronger.
 Bicknell was studying something she didn’t like at school and kept playing poker throughout the summer.

-“I was supposed to be doing work at my parents’ business and was just sitting there playing poker,” Bicknell said.
+“I was supposed to be doing work at my parents’ business and was just sitting there playing online poker,” Bicknell said.

 “I might’ve gotten in a bit of trouble for that.”

 Bicknell’s parents have no issues with poker anymore and both of them flew down for the bracelet ceremony.

 Kristen’s father, Pete Bicknell, said they weren’t too sure about their daughter’s career path at first.